Malcolm H. Kerr: Death

 On 18 January 1984, in the midst of the Lebanese Civil War, Kerr was shot and killed by two gunmen.
 He was shot twice in the back of his head by gunmen using suppressed handguns in the hallway outside his office.
 The Islamic Jihad Organization, a militant organization close to Hezbollah, claimed responsibility for the assassination.
 However, years later, information regarding Kerr's assassins and their motives still remains uncertain.

 News of his murder appeared in the media worldwide.

 The Kerr family sued the Iranian government under the Antiterrorism and Effective Death Penalty Act of 1996.
 Iran's government did not contest the suit, which resulted in a monetary judgement in favor of the Kerr family, although it was never actually paid to them.
-The lawsuit and the surrounding tragedy of his death are discussed in his daughter's memior, One Family's Response to Terrorism by Susan Kerr van de Ven.
+The lawsuit and the surrounding tragedy of his death are discussed in his daughter's memoir, One Family's Response to Terrorism by Susan Kerr van de Ven.